U-di-Lan/CRISPys-Tomato/README.md

 # CRISPys-Tomato
-Make sgRNA librariy for gene families of Solanum lycopersicum /n sgRNA`s are created using the CRISPys algorithm written by Gal Hyams.
+Make sgRNA librariy for gene families of Solanum lycopersicum \n sgRNA`s are created using the CRISPys algorithm written by Gal Hyams.
 Filtering of the results is based on the work of Anat Shafir.